 Society for Accessible Travel and Hospitality (SATH) is an educational non-profit membership organization whose mission is to raise awareness of the needs of all travelers with disabilities, remove physical and attitudinal barriers to free access and expand travel opportunities in the United States and abroad.
 They have a World Travel congress, "Open World" magazine, travel seminars, participation in regulatory committees and more.

-U.S. Department of Transportation New Horizons is a comprehensive resource for people with disabilities who are planning to use commercial air travel.
+U.S. Department of Transportation: Air Accessibility is a comprehensive resource for people with disabilities who are planning to use commercial air travel.
 This resource discusses accessibility issues and rules, how one can receive information about the airline, when attendants may be required, medical issues, and general safety considerations.

 State Listings